canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_interesting_classes/easy/q4/QuestionText.md

 ## Question Text

 Life is a beautiful thing, and as time passes, things grow.
-Write a Java class about plants called `Tree`.
+Write a Java class about plants called `Tree` to model a plant with the requirements below:

 ### Tree Class